Blady-Com/gnoga/deps/uxstrings/readme.md

 ## Motivation

+My first motivation was to avoid the user of the Ada language from having to make a choice in the representation of character strings.
+With the current Ada 2012 standard, the choice must be made according to the nature of the characters handled (Character, Wide\_Character or Wide\_Wide\_Character) and the adaptation of the string size according to the operations carried out.
+Moreover, depending on the libraries used, making a single choice is generally not possible, which leads to continuous conversions.

 Ada GUI library [Gnoga](https://sourceforge.net/projects/gnoga) internal character strings implementation is based on both Ada types String and Unbounded\_String.
 The native Ada String encoding is Latin-1 whereas transactions with the Javascript part are in UTF-8 encoding.